Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 A Point-In-Time table is not needed for actually loading the data vault but is instead built with accordance to business needs.
 The PIT table will the bolster the query performance of the raw vault when the satellites are not loaded with cadence of each other.
-As it will act as a pointer reference for the valid data entry's of the satellites for a given history described in an as of dates table.
-A PIT tables benefits become more apparent the greater the number of satellites its reference's, although two is technically the minimum amount it needs even if it will not be utilised to its full effect.
+It will act as a pointer reference for the valid data entry's of the satellites for a given history described in an [as of dates table](../macros.md#As Of Date Structures) .
+To create a PIT table only two satellites are needed but this is not suggested, and a PIT table has more benefit when it references a greater number of satellites.

 #### Structure